 When Do Huskies Stop Growing?

-Both male and female Huskies reach their full height by 18 months of age.
+Huskies, both male and female will reach their full height by 12-18 months of age.
 Reaching full weight takes longer and typically happens between the ages of 2-3 years old.

 As males are slightly bigger, they are more towards the end of this timeline, whereas females are near the beginning.

 Most huskies grow to be 20-23 inches in height and 50-65lbs in weight.
 In rare cases, some huskies can grow to 24 inches in height and 65-70lbs in weight.

 Huskies are actually considered a medium-sized breed, despite many people assuming they are “big dogs”.